-Katrina Symonds Hellman has been there and back again in her fertility journey, one she's been on for nearly two years.
-As someone who gets it, she is reflecting back on the lessons she's learned along the way, in hope that they may be helpful for you, too.
-From saying no to unsolicited advice to building yourself up with confidants you trust—here are her five lessons that she would tell herself when she started IVF.
+Katrina Symonds Hellman, an LA-based creative, has been there and back again in her fertility journey.
+As someone who has been through the physical and emotional marathon that is IVF, she is reflecting back on the lessons she's learned along the way, in hopes that they may be helpful for others.
+From saying no to unsolicited advice to building yourself up with confidants you trust—here are five lessons she would tell herself when she started IVF.

 1. Trust Your Doctor

-People will always share their opinions with you in life.
-Sometimes, it's helpful.
-But all too often it isn't, as good intentioned as it may be.
-People who haven't gone through IVF have offered their thoughts, and often with blame on the doctor.
-It's easy to assume one's infertility can be blamed on one's doctor, but it's simply not the case.
-Some of these thoughts are: "Well if it doesn't work will you try a new doctor?"
-"My friend did it and it worked out super quickly for her, do you want her doctors info?"
+It's easy to assume one's infertility can be blamed on one's doctor.
+"Well if it doesn't work will you try a new doctor?"
+"My friend did it and it worked out super quickly for her, do you want her doctor's info?"
 "Have you thought about changing doctors?
-Maybe it's your doctors fault."
-Personally, I find these thoughts unuseful.
-I am sure doctors' skill sets and experiences range.
+Maybe it's your doctor's fault."
+I am sure skill sets and experiences range.
 I'm sure all the doctors have different protocols.
-But I am also sure that unless you are interested in changing doctors and are asking for recommendations for a new doctor, which is okay, it can often feel destructive to listen to unsolicited medical advice, especially when someone simply hasn't gone through it themselves.
+But I am also sure that unless you are interested in changing doctors and are asking for recommendations for a new doctor, which is okay, it can feel destructive to listen to unsolicited medical advice, especially when someone simply hasn't gone through it themselves.

 My journey took time, but I always trusted my doctor.
 There is no straight path to fertility and trusting those closest to you on the journey is imperative for your mental health.
 Some doctors work differently than others and it's important you trust the one who works with you.

 Personally, I wanted to work with a doctor who was very direct, and I'm so grateful I did.
-If you don't trust your doctor, by all means, change them up!
-But if you do—trust them.
+If you don't trust your doctor, by all means, change it up!
+Otherwise, trust them.
 Research shows that positive thinking does help, so try your best to clear the negative thoughts.

 2. Run Away from Unsolicited Advice

-I had to get to a point where I realized that fertility is a mystery to most people and these theories of what helps are mostly just that...theories.
-Oh, I've tried it all.
-But in the end of the day, I really just needed to listen to myself and a small, trusted circle.
+I had to get to a point where I realized that fertility is a mystery to most people and these theories of what helps are mostly just that... theories!
+At the end of the day, I really just needed to listen to myself and a small, trusted circle.

 IVF is foreign and intimidating when you start.
 It's overwhelming, expensive, confusing and intimate.
 I found myself apologizing for taking up too much time calling my nurses and asking questions.
 But it's your body, your journey, and it's so normal to want to know everything as its happening to you.

-I know so much more information—stuff that I never thought I'd ever know.
+I now know so much more information—stuff that I never thought I'd ever know.
 And knowledge is power.
-It's okay to be informed so you can make decisions that suit you.
+It's okay to want to be informed so you can make decisions that suit you.
 It's okay if you aren't into certain medicines and want to change it up.
 It's okay to ask why they are taking certain blood tests.
-I joke that I started as a novice and now I have a PHD.
-I don't, but I certainly feel informed.
+I joke that I started as a novice and now I have a PhD.
+I don't, of course, but I certainly feel more informed.

 "I joke that I started as a novice and now I have a PHD.
 I don't, but I certainly feel informed."